Altaf Hussain (Welsh politician)

-Altaf Hussain is a Welsh Conservative politician, serving from 2015 to 2016 and again since re-elected in 2021 as the Member of the Senedd for South Wales West.
+Altaf Hussain is a Welsh Conservative politician, serving from 2015 to 2016 and then from 2021 to 2026 as the Member of the Senedd for South Wales West.
 He is also a retired consultant orthopaedic surgeon.

 Prior to dissolution of the fourth assembly, he sat on the Health Committee at the National Assembly for Wales, and was Shadow Minister for Social Services.
 He was defeated in the 2016 Welsh Assembly elections.
 In 2017 he was elected to Bridgend County Borough Council.
-In January 2018 appointed as Chair of the Brynawel Rehab Board of Trustees UK.
+He is also a Patron on Brynawel Rehab.

 Early life and education

 Born in Srinagar, India; and in 1982 was awarded a second Master of Surgery degree, in Orthopaedic surgery, by the University of Liverpool.

 Medical career

 Hussain was an orthopaedic surgeon for NHS Wales before his selection as a Welsh Conservative Assembly candidate.
 He was based at the Prince Charles Hospital in Merthyr Tydfil.

 As a surgeon, his work in developing the Notch Trial method in total knee replacement surgery was showcased at the World Orthopaedic Conference in November 2013.
 He also pioneered teaching the thumb index reference technique in total hip replacement when instructing trainee surgeons.

 He is a recipient of the Best Practice Team Award 2007 and the Glory of India Award 2008.

 Hussain has worked extensively in his native Kashmir to improve access to healthcare in what he calls 'peripheral areas' and worked closely with the Chief Minister, Mufti Mohammad Sayeed in this area.
 Hussain's obituary of Sayeed and his account of their professional involvement together was published in the newspapers Greater Kashmir and Rising Kashmir.

 He remains active in orthopaedic research and continues to deliver lectures on a 'pro bono' basis.

 In September 2016-September 2017 Hussain was appointed a trustee of Age Cymru Swansea Bay.